ilanasufrin/material-design-lite/docs/getting-started.md

 The two main things to notice are the `data-mdl-auto-init` attributes, as well as the final script tag, which simply calls `window.mdl.autoInit()`.
-Unlike MDLv1, **MDLv2 does not instantiate any components automatically.** This avoids the headaches involved with hacking around lifecycle handlers that we with MDLv1 when trying to use it within more complex sites.
+Unlike MDLv1, **MDLv2 does not instantiate any components automatically.** This avoids the headaches involved with hacking around lifecycle handlers that we saw with MDLv1 when trying to use it within more complex sites.

 When `mdl.autoInit()` is called, it looks for all elements with a `data-mdl-auto-init` attribute, and attaches the MDL JS Component with the given class name to that element (the actual